Linear Regression with Centrality Measures: Introduction

 The rest of this paper is organized as follows.
 Section \ref{section--setup} describes the set-up of our paper.
 Section \ref{section--theoreticalresults} presents the theoretical results.
 Simulation results are contained in Section \ref{section--simulations}.
 In Section \ref{section--application}, we apply our results to the social insurance network in Nyakatoke, Tanzania.
-Section \ref{section--conclusion} concludes the paper with our recommendations for empirical work.
-All proofs are contained in Appendix \ref{appendix--proofs}.
+Section \ref{section--conclusion} concludes.
+Proofs are contained in the appendix.